lio972/sublime-text-community-packages/Ceedling/README.txt

 * Initial package population
 * Added ablity to create a module by specifying the module path in the input panel
 * Added support for Klocwork static analysis
+* Fixed bug in open module files that prevented the appropriate buffers from getting focus occassionally